 Nitrate-based soaps can leave behind residue in the water where it comes into contact with fish and plant life – thus you want to stay on the conservative side, and avoid any chemicals that leave behind nitrates.

 Try to use the same location as everyone else which is away from camp.
-This will help you not only to get your LNT space correct but also ensure that everyone is aware of where they can and cannot wash clothes, use their site for washing dishes, and other various activities.
+This will help you not only to get your LNT space correct but also ensure that everyone is aware of where they can and cannot wash clothes, use their site for washing dishes, and do other various activities.

 Keeping it in a common area will make sure you are doing your part to keep the trail clean while adding some structure to the area to help keep everything clean and sanitary.